open-xml-templating/docxtemplater/docs/source/configuration.rst

 If the root scope also returns `null` or `undefined` for the `.get` call, then the value from the nullGetter is used.

-As a second argument to the `parser()` call, you receive more meta data about the tag of the document (and you could check if it is a loop tag for example).
+As a second argument to the `parser()` call, you receive additional meta data about the tag of the document (and you can for example test if it is a loop tag for example).

 As a second argument to the `get()` call, you receive more meta data about the scope, including the full scopeList.